FixelAlgorithmsTeam/fixel/_posts/2019-12-26-fixel-contrastica-3-user-guide.md

 As can be seen above, the Panel is composed of 4 main sections:

  *	Plug In Parameters
+	*	Image Resolution Drop Down Menu.
+		Sets the *Local Contrast* effect according to the image resolution.
+User should experience with different values to see the different effect.
+	*	Local Contrast Level Slider
+		Sets the local contrast enhancement level.
+Higher values means stronger effect.
+	*	Local Contrast Regularization Slider
+		Sets the regularization level of the local contrast effect.
+Lower values means *Halos* are suppressed while higher values means local contrast is harsher.
+		Lower values means the *Edge Preserving* algorithm is more effective.
-	*	Edge Radius and Threshold Level Sliders.
+	*	Global Contrast Level Slider.
-		Sets the radius of the edges to be enhanced and the threshold level to regulate noise amplification.
+		Sets the global contrast level.
+Higher values means stringer global contrast effect.
+	*	Global Contrast Balance Slider.
+		Sets the balance between *Shadows and Highlights* in the global contrast effect.
 	*	Intensity Slider.
 		Sets the overall intensity of the filter.
-	*	Edge Preserving Mode.
+	*	High Quality Mode.
-		When set to `ON` the filter is applied on the *Luminosity Channel* of the image (*Saturation* and *Hue* channels are untouched).
+		When set to `ON` the filter is using *High Quality Mode* which is little slower yet might reduce artifacts.
+Most of the times Standard Quality (When set to `OFF`) is good enough.
 	*	Luminosity Mode.
 		When set to `ON` the filter is applied on the *Luminosity Channel* of the image (*Saturation* and *Hue* channels are untouched).
  *	User Adjustable Presets.
-	Allows the user to apply pre defined presets by clicking a preset button or setting a preset by long click (*Click & Hold*) which freezes the current settings into a preset.
+	Allows the user to apply pre defined presets by clicking a preset button.
+Setting a preset is done by long click (*Click & Hold*) which freezes the current settings into a preset.
  *	Panel State Elements - *Apply*, *Cancel* and *Preview*.
 	In case the `Live View` is disabled one must click on `Apply` to run the filter.
 The button *Cancel* cancels the effect and restore the image into its original form.
 The *Preview* button toggles between seeing the input image and the output image.
  *	Home Page, Settings, User Guide and About Screen Link Buttons.
 	Home Page opens a browser with the Fixel Website, Settings opens the Settings Window (See below) of the Plug In, User Guide open a web browser with this address and the About icon opens a window with the version string of the Plug In.

-The main feature of the Plug In is being able to truly enhance edges in a manner which can not be found anywhere else.
+The main feature of the Plug In is applying Local & Global Contrast in effective and intuitive way while controlling the details size and the shadows and highlights balance.
 Hence the user, at most time, will interact with the 2 upper sliders to adjust the Plug In effect to taste.

 ### Settings Window Parameters

-The settings window is controlling 2 main parameters of the behavior of the Plug In.
+The settings window is controlling 2 main parameters of the behaviour of the Plug In.

 | ![][Figure003] 	| ![][Figure004] 	| ![][Figure005] 	|
 {:align="center" style="margin: 0px auto;"}